-A study of 798 asymptomatic and apparently healthy master athletes (runners, cyclists, triathletes, rowers and hockey players), 35+ years old, who exercised fairly vigorously 3-7 days a week, found that 10 percent had greater than 70 percent blockage of the arteries leading to their hearts (BMJ Open Sport & Exercise Medicine, 2018;4 (1):e000370).
-This does not mean that exercise increases risk for a heart attack.
-Exercise helps to prevent heart attacks, but exercise does not prevent plaques from forming in arteries.
-This study reminds us that even master athletes should follow a heart healthy diet.
+Another study of 798 asymptomatic and apparently healthy master athletes (runners, cyclists, triathletes, rowers and hockey players), 35+ years old, who exercised fairly vigorously 3-7 days a week, found that 10 percent had greater than 70 percent blockage of the arteries leading to their hearts (BMJ Open Sport & Exercise Medicine, 2018;4 (1):e000370).

 Heart attacks are not caused by narrowed arteries.
 They are caused by plaques suddenly breaking off from a heart artery, followed by bleeding, and then a clot forms that suddenly and completely blocks all blood flow to a part of the heart muscle.
 The part of the heart muscle suddenly deprived of oxygen then dies, which is a heart attack.
 Exercise helps to prevent heart attacks by making plaques more stable so they do not break off as easily.
 However, a healthful diet, not exercise, prevents plaques from forming.
 Everyone should follow a heart-healthy diet, especially if you have risk factors for a heart attack such as:

 • chest pain

 • a big belly (particularly if you also have small buttocks)

 • high blood sugar